CarletonWirelessLab/ANTS/README.md

-# SiGPyC
+# ANTS

-SiGPyC is tool written using Python 3 with PyQt5 to do the following:
+ANTS (the Automated Networking Test Suite; formerly SiGPyC or the Signal Generator Python Control tool) is an app written using Python 3 with PyQt5 to do the following:

 1. Provide software triggers to a signal generator such as the E4438C, or wireless device(s) with the use of the ```iperf``` utility;